When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 Speech milestones for 2-year-olds:

+Here’s a general rule of thumb: By the age of 24 months, familiar listeners, such as family members, should be able to understand about 50% of your child’s speech.
 Your child should also be learning new speech sounds during this time.
-Between the ages of 2 and 3, we expect a child to have mastered the /p/, /m/, /h/, /n/, /w/, and /b/ sounds.
+Between the ages of 2 and 3, kids can typically pronounce the /p/, /m/, /h/, /n/, /w/, and /b/ sounds.
 They should be close to mastering their /k/, /g/, /d/, /t/, and /ng/ sounds.
 They should also have started using the sounds /f/ and /y/.
+Your toddler may still say things like “nana” instead of “banana,” or “ca” for “cat,” dropping the final sound.
+However, these speech errors should go away by the time a child turns 3.

 How do you know if your 2-year-old needs a speech evaluation?

-Sometimes toddlers need extra help to develop their speech and language skills.
-Communication milestones build on each other over time, much like a ladder.
-And when children don’t reach important communication milestones at the typical time, they’re often at risk of falling behind.
+If your toddler seems to understand you but isn’t talking much, or if they seem to be stuck on babbling, they may need extra help to develop their speech and language skills.
+These skills build on each other over time, much like a ladder.
+So when children don’t reach speech and language milestones at the typical time, they’re at risk of falling behind.
+The earlier you can start speech therapy, the more quickly your child will make progress.

 1. What does it mean if my 2-year-old understands everything but isn't talking?